Galxe/grevm/docs/v2/grevm2.md

 _Table 2: Contention Transactions Execution Test Setup_

-Recall that in 1.0, the performance of contention transactions was limited by the high degree of transaction interdependence.
-In Grevm 2.0, we see a significant improvement in performance, particularly in high-conflict scenarios.
-When the hot ratio is 30%, Grevm 2.0 is signally faster in all test cases except for ERC20 transfers with zero latency due to experimental variance.
-The speedup is most pronounced in the Hybrid test case, where Grevm 2.0 achieves a 29x speedup over sequential, 5.55x over Grevm 1.0, reaching a throughput of **2.96 gigagas/s**.
+In Grevm 1.0, the performance of high-contention transactions was constrained by their high interdependence.
+Grevm 2.0 significantly improves performance in high-conflict scenarios.
+With a **30% hot ratio**, Grevm 2.0 outperforms 1.0 in all test cases except for ERC20 transfers with zero latency, where experimental variance is a factor.
+The most notable improvement is in the **Hybrid test case**, where Grevm 2.0 achieves a **29× speedup over sequential execution**, which is **5.55× over Grevm 1.0**, reaching a throughput of **2.96 gigagas/s**.

 | Test Case       | Num Txs | DB Latency | Sequential | Grevm 1.0 | Grevm 2.0 | Total Speedup | ThroughPut(Gigagas/s) |
 | --------------- | ------- | ---------- | ---------- | --------- | --------- | ------------- | --------------------- |